awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-files.md

 # AppSpec 'files' Section \(EC2/On\-Premises Deployments Only\)<a name="reference-appspec-file-structure-files"></a>

 Provides information to AWS CodeDeploy about which files from your application revision should be installed on the instance during the deployment's **Install** event\.
-This section is required only if you will be copying files from your revision to locations on the instance during deployment\.
+This section is required only if you are copying files from your revision to locations on the instance during deployment\.

 This section has the following structure: